kahshiuhtang/orcanet-go/README.md

 ## HTTP Functionality

 Here is all of the routes available on the HTTP server that is started when the peer-node loads.
 Most routes should return 400 if an issue with the parameters sent by the client did not work, 405 if the wrong method type (GET, POST) was used, 500 if there was an error creating, searching or opening files and 200 if everything is successful.
 If a response is sent inside of an array, that indicates that at minimum, 0 json objects could be sent but more than 1 json object could also be inside of that json array.
-If not explicitly stated, the RESPONSE BODY should be a json object with a single field name "status", explaing the current status of the request.
-Furthermore, when any response code other than 200 is sent, there should be this same json object sent inside the response body.
+If not explicitly stated, the Response Body should be a json object with a single field name "status", explaing the current status of the request.
+Furthermore, when any response code other than 200 is sent, there should be this same json object sent inside the Response Body.

 1. Route /getFile is a POST route.
 This will send back the data from any file that is found LOCALLY.
 It will first look in the files folder, then files/requested and finally files/stored.
 You can send either a filename or a filehash.

-REQUEST BODY:
+Request Body:
 ```json
 {
     "filename": "string",